AnthonyLUL/AnthonyLUL/README.md

 - 👋 Hi, I’m @AnthonyLUL
-- 👀 I’m interested in bruh saying
+- 👀 I’m interested in anti bruh saying
-- 🌱 I’m currently learning deez
+- 🌱 I’m currently learning Dee
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on no bruh saying bot
-- 📫 How to reach me @anthony

 <!---
 AnthonyLUL/AnthonyLUL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.